mariocki/KDF9/README.md

 Choose a distribution of your choice and follow the instructions for Linux abovegiven above.

 I also *highly* recommend you install Microsoft's new [Windows Terminal](https://github.com/microsoft/terminal)

+### ToDo
+- [ ] Improve the Makefile to install the executables and shell scripts into `/usr/local/bin` and data files to `/usr/local/lib/KDF9`.
+This may require code changes to the ADA though :(